- Overview

-A high-performance gRPC server for indexing and searching Ableton Live projects.
-This tool provides the fastest Ableton Live set parser available, offering comprehensive project analysis, search, and organization capabilities through a clean gRPC API.
+A high-performance application for indexing, searching, and managing Ableton Live projects.
+This tool provides the fastest Ableton Live set parser available, offering comprehensive project analysis, search, and organization capabilities through both a powerful CLI and a clean gRPC API.

 - Extremely fast scanning and parsing of Ableton Live Set (.als) files (~160-270 MB/s)